wheresrhys/wheresrhys.github.io/src/content/articles/a-very-specific-problem.md

 ---
 template: post.html
-title:  "A very specific problem"
+title: A very specific problem
+description: How specicifity leaves a bad smell all over your stylesheets
 date: 2014-03-02
 ---